 After an early piping hot breakfast, you will proceed towards Nepalgunj airport where you will board the scheduled flight to Simikot (fixed wing aircraft).
 On arrival at Simikot, a chartered helicopter will ferry the group to Hilsa.
-This town has a non-metallic air-strip.
-From Hilsa you will be taken to the Tibetan city in 45min through a bus, escorted by our Sherpa team.
-Once you complete your custom and immigration formalities at Sher, our vehicles (jeep/bus/van) will take you to Taklakot.
+Once you complete your custom and immigration formalities at Hilsa, our comfortable vehicles will take you to Taklakot.
 At Taklakot (Burang), you will be checked into a comfortable hotel for a relaxed, night halt.

 Distance covered: 275 kms; Altitude: 4025 m; Meals Included: Breakfast, Lunch, Dinner

 Day 03: Relax and enjoy your stay at Taklakot (Burang)

 Relax in your in your hotel room in Taklakot as you physically, mentally and spiritually prepare yourself for the journey of your life – your pilgrimage to Mount Kailash Mansarovar.
 If inclined, you can take a short trek/walk or visit the local markets an hour before you commence your yatra.